Housing Discrimination and Fair Housing Laws

 - A landlord or seller tells you their property is no longer available, yet it is still listed as “for rent” or “for sale”;

-- A landlord or seller makes presumptions about your income, family status, or criminal history based upon your race;
+- A landlord or seller makes presumptions about your income, family status, or criminal history based upon your race, color, or national origin;

-- A landlord has many listed rentals but refuses to show you certain units, will only show you the lower-quality units, or will only show you units near others of your same race/national origin;
+- A landlord has many listed rentals but refuses to show you certain units, will only show you the lower-quality units, or will only show you units near others of your same race, color, or national origin;

 - A landlord or seller tells you that you might be more comfortable in a different neighborhood;

-- Advertisements for a property show a preference for a specific race or national origin; or
+- Advertisements for a property show a preference for a specific race, color, or national origin; or

 - A landlord only wants English-speaking tenants.